obsidian-tasks-group/obsidian-tasks/README.md

 In preview mode, this will list *all* tasks from your vault, regardless of their properties like status.
 This is probably not what you want.
 Therefore, Tasks allows you to filter the tasks that you want to show.
-All date filters must be in the format `YYYY-MM-DD`, meaning `Year-Month-Day` with leading zeros.

 The following filters exist: